navono/sentry-onpremise/README.md

 1. `docker volume create --name=sentry-data && docker volume create --name=sentry-postgres` - Make our local database and sentry volumes
     Docker volumes have to be created manually, as they are declared as external to be more durable.
 2. `cp -n .env.example .env` - create env config file
-3. `docker-compose build` - Build and tag the Docker services
+3. `docker-compose build` - Build and tag the Docker services, maybe need proxy as: `docker-compose build --build-arg http_proxy=http://1.2.3.4:1080 --build-arg https_proxy=http://1.2.3.4:1080`
 4. `docker-compose run --rm web config generate-secret-key` - Generate a secret key.
     Add it to `.env` as `SENTRY_SECRET_KEY`.
 5. `docker-compose run --rm web upgrade` - Build the database.